360 Review Process Guide

 Are 360 reviews effective?

-Employees who fear conflict may hesitate to write anything but positive feedback.
+The answer depends on your company's process and training.
+While a direct manager will be well-versed in providing transparent feedback, other employees may not be.
+They may be hesitant to write anything but positive feedback in their 360 review.
 Others, not versed in providing constructive feedback, may cause unnecessary conflict by providing overly harsh feedback.

 A focused 360 review process gives your employees a helpful guide to keep their feedback meaningful and useful.
 Process will help you generate better feedback, filter it, and present it in the most effective way.